Azure/azure-quickstart-templates/CONTRIBUTING.md

 ## Best practices

-* It is a good practice to pass your template through a JSON linter to remove extraneous commas, paranthesis, brackets that may break the "Deploy to Azure" experience.
+* It is a good practice to pass your template through a JSON linter to remove extraneous commas, parenthesis, brackets that may break the "Deploy to Azure" experience.
 Try http://jsonlint.com/ or a linter package for your favorite editing environment (Atom, Sublime Text, Visual Studio etc.)
 * It's also a good idea to format your JSON for better readability.
 You can use a JSON formatter package for your local editor or [format online using this link](https://www.bing.com/search?q=json+formatter).

 ## metadata.json file